hybrid-futr/Computer-Networking/README.md

 # Computer Networking

-This folder is broad and will grow as I work more closely with different software and hardware.
+This folder is focused on Cisco at the moment but will grow as I work more closely with different software and hardware vendors.

 Folders: